Dynamical metric order: Introduction

 Dimension theory studies the geometrical complexity of spaces by measuring sets using, for instance, open covers with varying diameters and estimating the exponential growth of their covering numbers with the approximating scale.
-Although the list of possibilities is large, we focus on the (upper) \emph{box-counting dimension}, defined by
+Although the list of options is large, we consider the (upper) \emph{box-counting dimension}, defined by

 where, given $\vep > 0$, $N(X,d,\vep)$ stands for the minimum number of open balls with radius $\vep$, in the metric $d$, that cover $(X,d)$.
 When the box-counting dimension is infinite, one may need to employ a refined concept to distinguish spaces; we resort to the (upper) \emph{metric order}, defined by